boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 The NRP-ID is a encoded as a 4-octet field.

-## Precision Availability Metrics for SLO-Governed End-to-End Services
+## Precision Availability Metrics (PAM)

 {{?I-D.ietf-ippm-pam}} introduces a new set of metrics, called Precision Availability Metrics (PAM).
-These metrics are used to assess whether a service (e.g., Network Slice service) is provided in compliance with its specified SLOs.
+These metrics are used to assess whether a service (e.g., Network Slice Service) is provided in compliance with its specified SLOs.

+{{?I-D.clemm-opsawg-pam-ipfix}} specifies a set of new IP Flow Information Export (IPFIX) Information Elements to export precision availability data associated with Flows.
+These Information Elements are specifically designed to indicate compliance of a Flow with an SLO.

 ## IPFIX Information Elements for NRP